jonathanxqs/MachineLearning_Course/README.md

 Now we can get all the valid training data and split it into training and testing set.
 Training set has 80000 samples, while 10275 samples is in the testing set.

-XGBoost is a quite powerful kit in ML competition, it uses gradient boosting decision tree to prune and solve the overfitting problems in linear-model.
+XGBoost is a very powerful kit in ML competition, it uses gradient boosting decision tree to prune and solve the overfitting problems in linear-model.
-Since Zillow-Mae is the metric , we use the mae as XGBOOST metrics.
+Since Zillow-Mae is the metric, we use the mae as XGBOOST metrics.
 LASSO parameters are alse important in our predictions.
 Finally, we write all the output to csv file.